MLXIO

 • Retention Rate: Are users coming back over time?

-• Conversion Rate: How many users complete desired actions (signup, purchase)?
+• Conversion Rate: How many users complete desired actions?

-• Feature Adoption: Which features are most/least used?
+• Feature Adoption: Which features are used regularly?

-• Funnel Drop-off: Where do users abandon key flows?
+• Funnel Drop-off: Where do users abandon important flows?

 Iteration Steps